harrim91/harrim91.github.io/_posts/2016-07-03-makers-academy-review.md

  - How to deal with getting stuck - I feel like I have the skills to get a grip on any technical problem.
 I know how to explain the problem I'm having.
 I know how to ask good questions.
 I have confidence to test hypotheses because I know at worst it will to give me new insights to a problem.
 I know when I'm getting tunnel vision and just need to take a break.
 And I have confidence to keep plugging away, because I know I'll get there.

- - How to work as a professional developer - at Makers you work in an agile environment, you practice the latest inductry standard practices, and you are taught to taking pride in your work and not to comporomise on quality: *Coding isn't just a hobby; it's my profession.*
+ - How to work as a professional developer - at Makers you work in an agile environment, you practice the latest industry standard practices, and you are taught to taking pride in your work and not to compromise on quality: *Coding isn't just a hobby; it's my profession.*
  [Extreme Programming](http://www.extremeprogramming.org) and [Software Craftsmanship](manifesto.softwarecraftsmanship.org) are two related concepts that you will live and breath at Makers.
 These aren't solely about the code you write; they offer guidance on how professional software developers should aim to conduct themselves as a member of a development team, and as part of the wider tech community.